Skip Navigation

 All levels of government across Canada have enacted legislation to regulate the impact of business activities on the environment.
 The environment is not named specifically in the Canadian Constitution, which means that neither the federal nor provincial governments have exclusive jurisdiction over it.
 Rather, jurisdiction is based upon other named “heads of power” that interact with the environment to varying degrees, such as criminal law, fisheries and natural resources.
 For many matters falling under the broad “environment” label, both the federal and provincial governments can and do exercise regulatory responsibilities.
 This is referred to as “concurrent jurisdiction,” which, in practical terms, means that businesses must often comply with both provincial and federal regulations, depending on the circumstances of their operations.
 In addition, some municipalities are also becoming more active in environmental regulation, as is evidenced, for example, by their use of bylaws to regulate such matters as the development of contaminated land, the discharge of liquid effluent into municipal sewage systems, and reporting on the emission of chemical substances or application of herbicides/pesticides in the course of business operations.

 As a consequence of the broad ambit of environmental matters and the concurrent jurisdiction of the federal and provincial governments, there is a proliferation of legislation which regulates different aspects of the interaction of business activities with the environment.
 The scope of this legislation includes the management of emissions, substances and waste, the use of water and the development of natural resources, and the impact of development on wildlife and wildlife habitat, as well as enforcement mechanisms and penalties for noncompliance.
-From the provincial perspective, this chapter focuses on the legal regimes of the four most populous provinces: Alberta, British Columbia, Ontario and Quebec.
+In addition to a review of the primary federal environmental legislation, from the provincial perspective, this chapter focuses on the legal regimes of the four most populous provinces: Alberta, British Columbia, Ontario and Quebec.

 1. Toxic and Dangerous Substances